jhkrug/fm-mapgen/README.md

 `fm_mapgen.py` creates a tree populating leaf nodes with data from the front matter YAML file.
 Lots of work to do with this yet.
-Currently, it just outputs a tree in text format and dot format.
+Currently, it outputs a tree in text format and dot format.
-So, it's really just the directory structure.
+So, it's really just the same as directory structure tree.
-The nodes are populated with all the data from the front matter though, for further development and processing.
+The nodes are populated with all the data from the front matter, for further development and processing.
-There are also functions to do stuff like check absence of required tags, no front matter, etc.
+There are also functions to do stuff like check absence of required tags, files with no front matter, etc.
 To help with getting your front matter into a good state.

 All early days.
-And, I'm definitely not a real programmer.
+I'm wondering how valid an approach to anything this is seen to be in the technical writing community I have so recently joined.

 An underlying assumption is that a directory structure is a reasonable top-level organizing mechanism for a knowledge tree/map.
-I think it's probably ok, I've been raised on an '[everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)' philosophy.
+I think that's probably ok, I'm raised on an '[everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)' philosophy.
 And directories organize files.

 Command examples: